saygoodluck/TaskManagerAPI/README.md

-# TaskManagerAPI
+# Task Manager API

-TaskManagerAPI is a multi-module Spring Boot project designed to provide a robust and secure API for managing tasks.
+Task Manager API is a multi-module Spring Boot project designed to provide a robust and secure API for managing tasks.
 The project is organized into several modules to promote scalability, maintainability, and separation of concerns.
 It leverages Lombok to reduce boilerplate code and integrates Spring Security for authentication and authorization.

 ## Table of Contents